Ready Capital Corporation Anno - GuruFocus.com

 About Ready Capital Corporation

-Ready Capital Corporation (: RC) is a multi-strategy real estate finance company that originates, acquires, finances and services small- to medium-sized balance commercial loans.
-The Company specializes in loans backed by commercial real estate, including agency multifamily, investor and bridge as well as U.S. Small Business Administration loans under its Section 7(a) program.
-Headquartered in New York, New York, the Company employs over 600 professionals nationwide.
+Ready Capital Corporation (: RC) is a multi-strategy real estate finance company that originates, acquires, finances and services small to medium balance commercial loans.
+Ready Capital specializes in loans backed by commercial real estate, including agency multifamily, investor and bridge as well as SBA 7(a) business loans.
+Headquartered in New York, New York, Ready Capital employs over 600 lending professionals nationwide.
+The company is externally managed and advised by Waterfall Asset Management, LLC.

 Contact